Shamanism among Alaska Natives: Aleuts

 The religion of the former Aleuts was an offshoot of the prevailing shamanistic beliefs common to the northern Inuit (formerly Eskimo) and to the tribes of northeastern Asia.
 They believed in the existence of a creator of everything visible and invisible, but did not connect him with the guidance of the world, and paid him no special worship.
 As rulers of their entire environment, they acknowledged two spirits, or kinds of spirits, who determined the fate of man in every respect.

-The earliest Aleuts worshiped light, the celestial bodies, and even the elements.
+The earliest Aleuts worshipped light, the celestial bodies, and even the elements.
 They also believed that there were three worlds, to which they ascribed being and action.
 The first world, highest world, has no night or evening, and many people live there.
 The second, or middle world, is the earth.
 The third is subterranean and called lowest world.

 The aboriginal Aleuts had no temples or idols, but there were holy or forbidden localities known as awabayabax.
 Here they made offerings to invisible spirits.
 Such holy places were found in every village, being usually a mound, or some prominent place or a crag, which women and young men were strictly prohibited from visiting, and especially from gathering the grasses for their basketry, or taking away stones.
 If any young person, either from audacity or curiosity, violated this restriction, such infraction was sure to be followed by terrible "wild" disease, speedy death, or at least insanity.
 Old men could visit these spots at certain times, but only for the purpose of making offerings.